dayton-outar/shillings/docs/README.md

 ### Corporate Structure

 - ?
-Inc. is the corporation established to manage the products and services offered by Shillings.
+Inc. is the corporation established to manage the stock brokerage firm that owns Shillings.

 ### Key Management Personnel